elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

     - has to complement activities of the private sector
       - e.g. lowering transportation costs
     - public–private partnerships
-  - human capial and productivity
+  - human capital and productivity
     - education, worker training/relocation, health
     - Specific programs should be examined carefully to see whether benefits exceed costs
     - **entrepreneurial skill**: building successful new business or new products tto market